saurluca/dendritic-computation/README.md

 Local receptive fields requrie more n_dendrites (16 problem, 32 good) to work. otherwise they get out performed by the random strategy and by the vanilla model.

+Dendritic model sometimes has considerable time to setup dendrtic inputs

 ## Explore

 - Effect of momentum on both